gmac/professional-javascript/part1_basics/intro_to_javascript.md

 b.length; // 1 <-- B has one item.
 ```

-The above demonstrates how multiple variables will reference the same underlying data structure.
-Modifications to the underlying data are present among all aliases.

-While composite data structures *can* be duplicated, JavaScript requires you to intentaionally call upon methods like `Array.slice` to do so.
+The above demonstrates how multiple variables will reference the same underlying array instance.
+Modifications to the underlying datum are visible through all variable aliases.
+While composite data structures *can* be duplicated into unique variables, JavaScript requires you to intentaionally do so.

 ## Arrays